The Walled City: First Chapter

 Hans had spent another nearly sleepless night, tutoring Arne and Aubrey for the trip to Sordan in the morning.
 Arne at least knew some of the people they would be meeting.
 And Aubrey would be by far the better ambassador, Hans knew, though he refrained from telling Arne this.
 Her Stauba contained the refined inflections of Essera and she detected nuances of position and power.
 Aubrey, he suspected, could hold her own at any Staubaun court.

-“A few years in Neuberland can teach a woman a lot about Staubauns.”
-She had related very little about her life in Saemoregh.
-Hans knew she owned a large property given by Marc Frederick to her father, and that she conducted her own—and her town’s—business with lords in Leseos, Annech, and Gobba.
-“They create their own manner of blindness.
+“A few years in Neuberland can teach a woman a lot about Staubauns,” she said as they waited for Nalf and the rest of the Cruihcila leadership to arrive.
+“Staubauns create their own manner of blindness.
 If you play into their expectations, they leave the gates unguarded and are easily fooled.”

 “I reckon you do have me, for what it’s worth.
 But Hans, I don’t know anybody.”

-By the time they reached the Rill platform, the delegates were wrapped in the best of winter furs and dressed in summer finery.
-As cold as it was in Amallar, they would soon be in sun and warm weather.
-The sweltering Sordani summer was over, but true winter never settled there.
-As dawn pushed the sun above the feathery eastern horizon, the boarding bars inlaid alongside the slip lighted, glowing blue, and the charysopened, its interior gently lit, a ramp extending from the platform to seal the minimal space between the vessel and the landing.
+Nalf Rhys, dressed in his best furs and accompanied by Old Mothers and Cruihcil high elders, arrived on the platform and joined the line of delegates as dawn pushed the sun above the feathery eastern horizon.
+As if with the dawn, the boarding bars inlaid alongside the slip lighted, glowing blue, and the charys opened, its interior gently lit, a ramp extending from the platform to seal the minimal space between the vessel and the landing.
 The charys was ready, but there was yet time.

 “Friends will meet you in Sordan.”
-Hans repeated what Dorilian had told him.
+As he spoke to the delegation, which in addition to Aubrey and Arne included Bellan Toregh’s headman along with two chieftains and one adventurous blacksmith, Hans repeated what Dorilian had told him.
 “The Highborn Sordaneons and others who are trusted.
 Your coming has not been made public and may not be.
 That is at the discretion of your hosts.
 But you will return in the morning, bringing with you a delegation from Sordan who will be empowered to negotiate a treaty between our two nations and maintain Rill operation until then.
 This I have on the word of the Sordaneons.”

 Nalf Rhys then stepped forward and made a brief speech, praising the emissaries for their courage and honor, exhorting them to remember that they were Khelds and, by damn, they’d better carry themselves with pride!
 Hans didn’t doubt that they would.
 The Thegnard had chosen his six emissaries for no other reason than that they were too proud of being Kheld to succumb to the lures and luxuries of the rich Staubaun Hierarchate.
 Hans rested his own hopes elsewhere.
-Now, more than ever, he wished that Dorilian had been going back with them, with Robdan serving as Amallar’s ambassador.
+Now, more than ever, he wished that Dorilian was going with them.
+And he wished just as much that his uncle Robdan was going too.
+This was precisely the right situation for Robdan’s diplomatic skills and knowledge.
+Robdan would have loved to see Sordan, would have embraced that opportunity, not be shaking with fear as were some of these other men.
 But maybe, just maybe, it was better this way.
-In his own city, Dorilian might well have proven difficult and changeable, whereas now only his last and favorable instructions would be followed by his subjects.
+In his own city, Dorilian might well have proven difficult and changeable even for Robdan, whereas now only the Hierarch’s last and favorable instructions would be followed by his subjects.

 A series of high-pitched tones emitted from the charys, alerting passengers to an imminent departure.

 “See you in the morning.”
 Hans gave Aubrey his most encouraging smile.
-She looked apprehensive but determined.
-She was going to Sordan in chains she herself had forged, but she would think to the end that she went of her own free will.
-And Arne, when it came his turn, swallowed bravely.
-Then he, too, entered.
+She looked apprehensive but determined as she stepped into the charys.
+The chains binding her to this trip were ones she herself had forged, but she would think to the end that she went to Sordan of her own free will.
+Arne, when it came his turn, swallowed bravely then entered the charys.

 “It’s gone.”
 Nalf Rhys stared after the flash of light that had carried his countrymen south to lands none of them had ever thought to see.